Meads: Conservation and change

 Highmead in Buxton Road – typical of the large houses in Meads built in Victorian and Edwardian times for wealthy families.
 It has since been converted into flats.

 Meads Street still has its shops, but there have been considerable changes to the trades in recent years.
 The sub-post office has returned to the premises it formerly occupied in the 1950s when the shop was a traditional grocer's — today it is a self-service store.
 For comparison, the 1940 street directory lists 21 types of business premises in Meads Street: a baker, three banks, two boot repairers, two builders, two butchers, three garages, two grocers (one with sub-post office), a car hire firm, a chemist, a confectioner, two dairies, a fishmonger, a fruiterer, a greengrocer, a hairdresser, an ironmonger, two pubs, a stationer, a tobacconist, a wine merchant and a wool shop.

 The building of the 19-storey South Cliff Tower in 1965 caused such controversy that a local protest committee was formed.

 In 1965, the 19-storey South Cliff Tower was built on the seafront at the junction of Bolsover Road and South Cliff.
 The storm of protest which followed led to the formation of The Eastbourne and District Preservation Committee, which in due course became Eastbourne Civic Society and has subsequently been renamed The Eastbourne Society.

 Despite demolitions over the years, Meads still retains many of its large Victorian and Edwardian houses, most of which have been converted into flats.
 A powerful lobby in the latter regard is The Meads Community Association, which was created in 1990.
 With some 700 members, its two principal aims are ‘to preserve the unique character of the Meads area of Eastbourne consistent with change which does not interfere with this aim’, and ‘to alert the residents of Meads to plans for development or redevelopment of property which the Committee are of the opinion should be resisted’.
 The association also organizes social activities to foster a community spirit and liaises with local traders.

 The former All Saints Hospital, a Grade II listed building, was converted into 53 flats, with a further 52 newly built apartments within three separate buildings in the grounds.
 The listed chapel, however, was retained.

 Population

-The total population of Meads is 11,769.
+The total population of Meads ward according to the 2021 census is 10,939.